ITPNYU/ICM-2018/weeks/06_serial.md

 # Getting Started with Serial and p5.js

 1. Download the [P5 Serial Control](https://github.com/vanevery/p5.serialcontrol/releases) application.
 This application serves as a bridge between your arduino and your p5 sketch.
-For it to run you'll on a mac you either need to have "allow apps downloaded from anywhere" enabled or cntrl-click to open.
-[More info on apple's help pages](https://support.apple.com/kb/PH21769?locale=en_US).
+For it to run you'll on a mac you'll need to cntrl-click to open.
+[More info on apple's help pages](https://support.apple.com/en-us/HT202491).

 2. Open the following example, connect your Arduino, and get it running.
 (You can "duplicate" it in the p5 editor to save it into your account.)
 (NOTE:  Right now using this with the p5.js Editor requires Chrome)
    * [p5.js code for reading analog value](http://alpha.editor.p5js.org/shawn/sketches/Sk3xpl26).
 Works with AnalogReadSerial Arduino sketch, found in the Arduino IDE, File menu, Examples-> Basics —> AnalogReadSerial.
 Turn a potentiometer from 0 - 1023, the ball moves from 0-255 on the screen.